MicrosoftDocs/azure-docs/articles/virtual-desktop/customize-rdp-properties.md

 >[!NOTE]
 >- Multi-monitor mode is only enabled for Desktop app groups and will be ignored for RemoteApp app groups.
 >- All default RDP file properties are exposed in the Azure Portal.
->- By default, the CustomRdpProperty field is null in the Azure portal.
-A null CustomRdpProperty field will apply all default RDP properties to your host pool.
+>- A null CustomRdpProperty field will apply all default RDP properties to your host pool.
 An empty CustomRdpProperty field will not apply any default RDP properties to your host pool.

 ## Prerequisites